 The contributions of international researchers in the Japanese company are the provision of advice from international perspectives, international operation of companies, and integration of different cultures.
 It is assumed that international researchers will bring new insights to research, development, and perhaps to the ethos of the company.
 However, the effectiveness of the contributions of international researchers depends on the organizational arrangements of the company, the expectations on both sides, and other factors.
 In many cases, international researchers are not effectively integrated into international operations in Japanese companies.
 The lack of familiarity of international researchers with the norms and perhaps the politics of the company system may limit their participation in governance and other company functions (cf. Altbach & Yudkevich, 2017).
-It has also been mentioned in previous studies that Japanese companies do not make good use of international researchers (cf. Murakami, 2006).
-To compete internationally, Japanese companies should give more consideration to how to attract foreign talents and use their advantages wisely.
+It has also been mentioned in previous studies that Japanese companies should give more consideration to how to attract foreign talents and use their advantages wisely.